semrush/intergalactic/website/docs/filter-group/filter-search/filter-search.md

 @## Results highlighting

 This is an optional functionality.
-It helps the user to find on the page what he was looking for.
+It helps the user to find on the page what they were looking for.

 Use `--yellow-300` color with 40% opacity for highlighting.
 The height of the highlighted area must match the line-height of the line.